neu-se/CS4530-Spring-2022/Assignments/project-deliverable.md

 * The course staff were able to figure out how to use it through trial and error.
 * The section is at most 4 pages, NOT including figures --- fewer pages are absolutely acceptable, consider this a rough limit

-#### 10% Report -- Technical README
+#### 10% Report - Technical Overview
 ##### Satisfactory:
+* Technical Overview contains a description of any substantive changes to the existing Covey.Town codebase, and the architecture of your new code.
+* It uses CRC cards, or state diagrams or any of the other techniques that help describe the structure.
+* It provides a well-reasoned rationale for why this is the "right" design.
+* The document is at most 2 pages (fewer pages are absolutely acceptable, consider this a rough limit)
+##### Meets minimum requirements:
+* Technical Overview includes a description of all major changes to the code compared to our existing Covey.Town codebase.
+* The document is at most 2 pages (fewer pages are absolutely acceptable, consider this a rough limit)

+#### 5% Report - README
+##### Satisfactory:
 * The README section contains detailed instructions to deploy the application with your new feature - modified from our initial installation instructions to include any new setup necessary for your feature.
 * The course staff is able to follow these instructions to deploy your application.
 * The README section is at most 2 pages (fewer pages are absolutely acceptable, consider this a rough limit)

 #### Meets minimum requirements:
-* `README.md` file contains instructions to deploy the application with your new feature, perhaps missing key steps for installing/deploying the application
+* The README section contains instructions to deploy the application with your new feature, perhaps missing key steps for installing/deploying the application
 * The course course staff were able to stumble through configuring it without contacting you.
 * The document is at most 2 pages (fewer pages are absolutely acceptable, consider this a rough limit)